sytac/ios-assignment/README.md

 9. Implement load more functionality for Popular movies list screen.

 You have total freedom to modify the codebase, there are no constraints on the design/layout of the TopRated screen.
 The TopRated List and detail view should be created programmatically only (no Interface Builder nor SwiftUI).
 ### Important: Once you are ready with the solution, please create a PR to `main`.
+We will receive a notification that your solution is ready for review, and assign one of our colleagues to it.

-##### Notes: The Movies project works with Xcode 12 and up and the language used is Swift.
+##### **Notes: The Movies project works with Xcode 12 and up and the language used is Swift.**

 ### Backend:
 To retrieve movies related data, the application is using this API